Commit This to Memory: Background

 (keys) and Matthew Taylor (bass) in 2001.
 The quintet recorded and self-released their debut album, I Am the Movie, in 2002, selling copies out of the back of their tour van for a year.
-The next year, it was picked up for larger distribution through California-based independent label Epitaph, best-known as the home of punk rockers the Offspring and Bad Religion.
-The group were part of a abundance of Epitaph signings, including Matchbook Romance and From First to Last, amid concerns the label had strayed too far from its roots, or "a little too emo."
+The next year, it was picked up for larger distribution through California-based independent label Epitaph, best known as the home of punk rockers the Offspring and Bad Religion.
+The group were part of an abundance of Epitaph signings, including Matchbook Romance and From First to Last, amid concerns the label had strayed too far from its roots, or "a little too emo."
 The band toured heavily in support of the LP, attracting a new fanbase; their 2004 stint on the famed Vans Warped Tour was considered a "must-see" among punk fans.

 Their rise to prominence continued when the group joined Blink-182 - then one of the largest pop-punk acts worldwide - on a European arena tour.
-That band’s bassist, Mark Hoppus, had first heard of the group from an employee at his clothing company, Atticus Clothing.
+That band's bassist, Mark Hoppus, had first heard of the group from an employee at his clothing company, Atticus Clothing.
 He enjoyed the group so much that he raved about them in Rolling Stone magazine, and invited them to open for Blink.
 The six musicians became quick friends, frequently talking backstage before performances.
 Hoppus was developing an interest in recording music from a production standpoint, having recently acquired a large amount of gear and amplifiers.
 At the final show of the tour, Cain went to Hoppus' dressing room and asked him to produce their next record.
 Although Hoppus had never produced anything before, he was excited to be a part of the album and accepted the offer.